Akashdtech/Personalized-Movie-Recommendation-System-Neo4j-Graph-Database-Knowledge-Graph-LLM/README.md

-# Personalized-Movie-Recommendation-System-Neo4j-Graph-Database-Knowledge-Graph-LLM-AI-Agents
+# Personalized-Movie-Recommendation-System-Neo4j-Graph-Database-Knowledge-Graph-LLM
-This project is a knowledge graph-based movie recommendation system that integrates Neo4j, LLMs, and AI agents to provide personalized movie recommendations.
-It processes movie datasets, builds a structured knowledge graph, and utilizes LLM-powered AI agents to generate recommendations.
+This project is a knowledge graph-based movie recommendation system that integrates Neo4j and LLM to provide personalized movie recommendations.
+It processes movie datasets, builds a structured knowledge graph, and utilizes LLM to generate recommendations.

 Features: